Small Society Lotteries (Raffles)

 If you plan to exceed either of these values, you must be licensed with the Gambling Commission.

 How do I obtain a permit?

-You must register your society lottery with Daventry District Council in the area where your principal office is located.
+You must register your society lottery with West Northants Council (Daventry Area) in the area where your principal office is located.
 Download and complete the forms below and return with the appropriate fee:

 The application process

-Send the licence application and fee to Daventry District Council, Licensing.
+Send the licence application and fee to West Northants Council (Daventry Area), Licensing.

 Statement of Principles

 The Gambling Act 2005 makes it a duty for a local authority to carry out its functions under the Act with a view to promoting the three licensing objectives:

 preventing gambling from being a source of crime or disorder, being associated with crime or disorder or being used to support crime;